Shaojun-Dong/NDO/README.md

 NDO/density.f90       : define the reduced density matrix from NDO

-NDO/TargetElement.f90 : define the basic operation that are used in Tensor/src/optimization-2.1.9/GeneralOptimizationElement.f90
+NDO/TargetElement.f90 : define the basic operations that are used in Tensor/src/optimization-2.1.9/GeneralOptimizationElement.f90

 NDO/TargetFunction.f90: define the cost function of our problems